jmizerka/Movie_Recommendation_System/README.md

 # Movie Recommender System

 ## Overview
-  This project is a Movie Recommender System designed to provide users with personalized movie recommendations based on their preferences.
+  This project is a Movie Recommender System I designed for fun.
+Feel free to adapt it to your own needs.
+It can provide the user with personalized movie recommendations based on their preferences.
 The system includes a database containing information about movies, actors, and user ratings.
 Additionally, it features a panel for querying the database, extracting basic information, and writing custom SQL queries.
 The system employs a basic content-based recommendation algorithm to suggest similar movies based on a given title.

 ## Components
 ### 1. Database